David Brounger undertakes a diverse range of civil work with a particular emphasis on real property, landlord and tenant, and probate.

 He is an accredited mediator with substantial experience of conducting mediations in a variety of disputes.

-David is a qualified public access barrister and able to accept instructions direct from members of the public in his practice areas.
+David is a qualified direct access barrister and is able to accept instructions from members of the public within his specialist areas.

 If you would like more information about David’s practice, please contact his clerks or call +44 (0)20 7405 6114.